Looking for a new red dot? Need something with long-term battery life?

 The Romeo5 is more of a conventional “tube style” red dot.

-It can be found for $119, or even cheaper at Palmetto State Armory.
+It can be found for $119, or even cheaper nowadays.
 It comes standard with a riser mount to co-witness with typical AR15 iron sights.

 The price point that the Romeo 5 offers is very solid.